ufersa/plataforma-sabia/README.md

 You also need to make sure [mailcatcher](https://mailcatcher.me/) is running, since the tests depend on it.
 Follow the steps below:

+1. Installation Prerequisites: `sudo apt install ruby ruby-dev libsqlite3-0 libsqlite3-dev`.
-1. Install `mailcatcher` by running `gem install mailcatcher`.
+2. Install `mailcatcher` by running: `sudo gem install mailcatcher`.
-2. Run `mailcatcher` to start the tool.
+3. Run `mailcatcher` to start the tool.
-3. Visit `http://localhost:1080/` to see the web interface.
+4. Visit `http://localhost:1080/` to see the web interface.

 All of the emails should be sent to `smtp://localhost:1025`.
 Therefore, you need to set the `SMTP_HOST` and`SMTP_PORT` variables in the [API .env file] (packages / api / .env.example) so that the emails are catch by MailCatcher.